Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Performance Results

 For $N=50$ qubits, \qty{2048}{\tebi\byte} of data is required to represent the state vector.
 With each single-qubit gate that requires MPI communication, half of this data travels through the network.
 In total, for the sequences used, there are $36$ such network-active gate operations.
 The highly-optimized measurements of all the qubits require $13/14$ of all the data being exchanged.
 Thus, in total, for $N=50$, $ (36/2+13/14)\times 2048\approx \qty{38766}{\tebi\byte}$ traverses the network in about 100 seconds, a respectable amount of \unit{\tebi\byte} per second.

-Disregarding small fluctuations, the MPI times listed in \autoref{tab1a} fit quite well to the function $5N-180$ for $36\le N\le 48$, the linear dependence reflecting the fact that $N-33$ GPUs compete for network bandwidth to send and receive data.
-For $N\ge 43$, the linear $N$ dependence shows up as a slowly decaying ($\approx{\cal O}(1/N)$) measured bandwidth depicted in \autoref{fig:bw}. \autoref{fig:bw} also shows a sharp drop in bandwidth for $38\le N \le 40$, signaling the transition from intra-node-dominated, fast NVLink communication (see \autoref{fig:jupiter-node-diagram}) to the slower, inter-node-dominated network-mode of communication.
+{ For $N>36$, $2^{(N-36+2)} = 2^{(N-34)}$ GPUs compete for network bandwidth to send and receive data.
+The sharp drop in bandwidth for $38\le N \le 40$, signals the transition from intra-node-dominated, fast NVLink communication (see \autoref{fig:jupiter-node-diagram}) to the slower, inter-node-dominated network-mode of communication.
+Disregarding small fluctuations, the MPI times listed in \autoref{tab1a} fit well to the function $124.7/\sqrt{(N-36)}$ for $N \ge 40$.
+In this regime, the $N$ dependence shows up as a slowly decaying ($\approx{\cal O}(1/\sqrt{N})$) measured bandwidth (MPI data/MPI time; data taken from \autoref{tab1a}-\autoref{tab4a}) depicted in \autoref{fig:bw}. }